freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-and-html5/add-a-submit-button-to-a-form.md

 # --description--

 Let's add a `submit` button to your form.
-Clicking this button will send the data from your form to the URL you specified with your form's `action` attribute.
+Clicking on this button will send the data from your form to the URL you specified with your form's `action` attribute.

 Here's an example submit button: